enzo-project/enzo-e/doc/source/devel/coding-guidelines.rst

    Ideally, each header would include just the headers defining other symbols (classes/types/functions) that it needs.
    Under this approach, inclusion order would become less problematic and it would further speed up incremental compilation.
-   Transitioning to this kind of approach all at once would be intractable since there are currently over 125 header files in the Enzo-layer.
+   Transitioning to this kind of approach all at once would be intractable since there are currently over 125 header files in the Enzo layer.
    However, this alternative approach is definitely worth exploring and could be implemented on a subcomponent-by-subcomponent basis in the future.

 What is actually necssary to include in a header file?